New measles outbreaks are putting kids at risk in many states. Here’s how to protect your children.

 “There are no risks to vaccinating for measles as early as 6 months of age.
 We also know it is safe to give a second dose as early as 1 month after the first,” she said.

-According to the CDC, common side effects of the MMR vaccine are relatively mild, ranging from a sore arm after the shot to a fever or temporary pain and rash.
+, common side effects of the MMR vaccine are relatively mild, ranging from a sore arm after the shot to a fever or temporary pain and rash.
 But the risks of getting measles can be much more severe.

 “The biggest risk of measles is that you can get encephalitis, a brain infection, and you can die,” Bernstein explained.
 “The death rate is a small number.
 But if you’re the 1 in 1,000 whose kid dies, that’s intolerable.”